Wolox/terraform-base-infra/gcp/README.md

 ## Setup

 A terraform admin project must be created to handle all project creation and deployments.
 Setup `createTerraformAdminProject.sh` variables and run it to create it.
-Remember that you need `gcloud` installed and setup too.
+Remember that you need [`gcloud` installed and set up too.](https://cloud.google.com/sdk/docs/downloads-interactive)

 Every environment requires a diferent project to be created.
 Billing account and organization id is also required to be set to deploy the resources.